5 Amazing Activities for Traveling with KIDS!

 Kendra’s blog is by invitation only but you can see Joy’s fabulous example of a 3 ring binder house for Barbie’s at Copper’s Fox and Friends.

 Do you have a boy traveler at your house?
 Create a house or secret lair for his lego people or superhero figures.
 The sky is the limit with this clever idea!
-Use a $ Store binder and make a ‘Super Secret Hideout’ instead.
+Use a Dollar Store binder and make a ‘Super Secret Hideout’ instead of a Barbie house.
 Use pictures from the internet of bunk beds, computers, and assorted ‘spy’ stuff for your little guy.

 According to Dr. Kaufman, who wrote about the value of pretend play in Psychology Today, pretend play is a crucial part of child development.
 The benefits of pretend play include: increased language development, improving the awareness of self – that your thoughts differ from those of others, divergent thinking and the ability to express feelings and the ability to combine your emotion and thoughts.